The anti-join of y in a join of x and y, i.e. the rows

 Arguments

-data.frame-like objects (plain, data.table, tibble, sf, list, etc.) or else both omitted for a mock join statement with no data.
-See Details.
+data.frame-like objects (plain,data.table, tibble,sf,list, etc.) or else both omitted for a mock join statement with no data.
+See Details.- on

 Value